 Social Studies Vocabulary

-VocabularySpellingCity provides a wide range of social studies vocabulary lists for Elementary and Middle School students, from grades K through 8, covering geography, sociology, anthropology, humanities, economics, history, and more.
+VocabularySpellingCity provides a wide range of social studies vocabulary lists for elementary and middle school students, from grades K through 8, covering geography, sociology, anthropology, humanities, economics, history, and more.
 Simply select a word list to teach your students spelling, definitions, and applications of key terms in any social studies curriculum.
+Read MoreRead Less

 VocabularySpellingCity has numerous ready-made lists for U.S History, U.S. States & Regions, Modern History, Ancient World Cultures, as well as social studies lessons for younger students like The World Around Me, Neighborhood Life, and Community Life.
 Simply select the social studies unit your students are currently working on and they will be well on their way to knowing their social studies vocabulary and spelling words.

 The social studies vocabulary lists for the earlier grades (K-3) are based on broad areas of study to which younger students can readily relate: family, school, neighborhood, and community life.
 This sets the stage for an understanding of where they belong in a social sense.
 Beginning in fourth grade, the older students learn about where they stand in a stricter geographical and historical context.
-The social studies curricula for 4th through 8th grade therefore cover states and regions, U.S. history, as well as both ancient and modern world geography and history.
+The social studies vocabulary lists for fourth through eighth grade cover states and regions, U.S. history, as well as both ancient and modern world geography and history.